 The other highlight of Guide is its phenomenal musical score by SD Burman.
 The film represents perhaps Burman Dada’s greatest work and he is aided tremendously by Shailendra’s lyrics and the flawless rendering of the songs by Mohammed Rafi, Lata Mangeshkar, Kishore Kumar and himself.
 Each and every song be it Aaj Phir Jeene ki Tamanna Hai, Tere Mere Sapne Ab Ek Rang Hai, Din Dhal Jaye, Gaata Rahe Mera Dil, Piya Tose Naina Lage Re, Mujhse Chhal Kiye Ja and Kya Se Kya Ho Gaya (a rare case of two songs back to back), Allah Megh De and Wahan Kaun Hai Tera is perfectly written, composed and sung.
 It is indeed shocking that Burman Dada lost out on the Filmfare Award to Shankar-Jaikishen for their populist score in Suraj (1966), which great as it was, came nowhere near Guide’s scintillating musical score.
 Guide also sees Vijay Anand at his peak and more than reinforces his reputation as Indian Cinema’s premier song picturizer.
 Special mention must be made of Aaj Phir Jeene ki Tamanna Hai (The famous low angle tracking shot of Waheeda dancing along the ledge of the temple continues to amaze one even today) and Tere Mere Sapne which he canned in just 3 shots with complex character and camera movements – truly a great filmmaker at the heights of his craft.
 The film is brilliantly photographed in Pathe Colour (the English version was filmed in Eastman Colour) by Fali Mistry and processed abroad which has helped the print retain its vibrant colours even today.
 And special mention must be made of Hiralal’s choreography resulting in some of the most famous dance numbers of Hindi films.

-Initially, Guide had a tough time being sold because of its so called bold theme but thanks to Production Controller Yash Johar’s perseverance, the film was finally sold and released to great critical acclaim and was a big commercial success as well even though, as mentioned, RK Narayan was most unhappy with the final film as he felt it deviated too much from his novel.
+Initially, Guide had a tough time being sold because of its so called bold theme but thanks to Production Controller Yash Johar’s perseverance, the film was finally sold and released to great critical acclaim and was a big commercial success .
 One of the major changes that Vijay Anand did was to change the setting of the film from Malgudi to Udaipur and while this did give the film an exotic, grand visual look, admittedly perhaps this took away from the ambiance of the small town of Narayan’s novel.
 The ending too of the film was significantly different from that of the novel.
 But then Vijay Anand has always maintained that he was never interested in merely copying any work of art from one medium to another unless there was scope for value addition and to be fair to him, he has made Guide into a rich and unforgettable cinematic experience.
-The English version said to be closer to the novel and in spite of a nude scene using a duplicate instead of Waheeda Rehman, flopped miserably but the Hindi version remains a classic to this day.
+The English version, though closer to the novel and in spite of a nude scene using a duplicate instead of Waheeda Rehman, flopped miserably even causing Narayan to write a piece criticising the film but the Hindi version remains a classic to this day.